YizYah/installist/README.md

 ![](images/installist.gif)

-creates a lister to install a list of packages from an array of names
+creates a listr to install a list of packages from an array of names

 [//]: # ( ns__custom_end description )